-Mission Local launched in 2008 as part of a foray into hyper-local journalism by UC Berkeley’s Graduate School of Journalism.
-By the time the J-school decided to discontinue it early this year, Mission Local had earned a loyal following among readers, staffers and media critics.
-So in August we signed papers making Mission Local an independent news site.
+Mission Local launched in 2008 as part of a foray into hyper-local journalism by UC Berkeley’s Graduate School of Journalism, Mission Local is now an independent news site dependent on reader and business memberships.

 When we launched in 2008, we wrote, “Mission Local believes that by covering a neighborhood fairly and thoroughly, we can build community and a sustainable model for quality journalism.”